 Why do companies use staffing agencies?

-Regardless of how well a company schedules it’s employees, staffing shortages are bound to occur.
+Regardless of how well a company schedules its employees, staffing shortages are bound to occur.

-Employees need time off, overtime pay costs become too high, a short term project requires extra staff, an employer has no time to look for candidates, internal company resources have trouble filling a difficult position, an employer wishes to try out a candidate before a full time commitment.
+Employees need time off, overtime pay costs become too high, a short term project requires extra staff, an employer has no time to look for candidates, internal company resources have trouble filling a difficult position, an employer wishes to try out a candidate before a full-time commitment.

-Using a staffing agency to hire employees allows an employer to focus on the growth of their business, take on additional short term projects without adding to long term headcount, while having the ability to downsize staff and overhead when the projects are finished.
+Using a staffing agency to hire employees allows an employer to focus on the growth of their business, take on additional short term projects without adding to long term headcount while having the ability to downsize staff and overhead when the projects are finished.

 1. Reduce overhead costs

 Permanent employees cost more than just the salary they are being paid.
-Health care, 401k retirement plans, sick days, vacation pay and employer taxes are just a few of the costs included with permanent staff.
+Health care, 401k retirement plans, sick days, vacation pay, and employer taxes are just a few of the costs included with permanent staff.

-With a temporary staffing agency an employer doesn’t pay any of that, they simply pay them for the work they have done, with no additional overhead costs.
+With a temporary staffing agency, an employer doesn’t pay any of that, they simply pay them for the work they have done, with no additional overhead costs.

-2. Reducing overtime pay
+2. Reduce overtime pay

 Rather than putting additional demands on current permanent staff, an employer can use an engineering staffing agency and bring in temporary workers to help split up the amount of work during busy times.